 - Expand the use of video technology to deliver AP classes across our state, especially in rural areas where we have bright, hardworking youth but not enough certified teachers.
 Our farmers and ranchers should not be faced with putting their children on a bus for more than an hour just to access quality education opportunities.
 Technology must play a stronger role in how we look to the future of delivering our state’s basic, vital public services.

 - Recruit, train and retain great teachers.
 In a Stitt administration, I will call for the Legislature to create a temporary program to provide $5,000 bonuses to certified teachers who are teaching in Oklahoma for the first time.
 This will help to incentivize the 400 students graduating from our Oklahoma universities with education degrees to stay and boost our state’s recruitment efforts.
 A recent survey shows Oklahoma has 536 vacant teaching positions for the next school year.
-We have gone from 32 emergency certifications six years ago to nearly 2,000 today.
+We have gone from 32 emergency certifications six years ago to more than 2,000 today.
 I’m ready to help lead the state in reversing the trend.

 Expanding Economic Prosperity

 As I travel the country visiting my 165 field offices for Gateway Mortgage, I see firsthand the growth and momentum many of the other states are experiencing.
 In 2016, Oklahoma had -3% GDP growth.
 In 2017, our state faced a $900 million budget deficit.
 Too many of our children and grandchildren are leaving the state for better opportunities.
 I refuse to sit back and let this continue.
 As governor, I will be committed to growth and prosperity for our entire state.
 How are we going to do this?